anthony-tresontani/methodic-python/why-who-how.rst

 That's the first stone of the pyramid.

 *Why this section?*
-Euh,.. look professional and serious, add an extra page and avoid a therapist to talk about test extremism, want to change the world, why not the first award for a techinical book...
+Euh,.. look professional and serious, add an extra page and avoid a therapist to talk about test extremism, want to change the world, why not the first award for a technical book...